Regine250/THUR-27703-Regine-Mining-DB/README.md

 # 5. Phase I: Problem Statement ✔️

-This phase involved identifying and clearly outlining the key challenges in traditional parking systems.
-Issues like inefficient record-keeping, slot management, and auditing were documented to justify the need for an automated PL/SQL-based solution.
+This phase involved identifying and clearly outlining the key challenges in tracking mining systems.
+Issues like inefficient record-keeping, equipment management, and auditing were documented to justify the need for an automated PL/SQL-based solution.

 Phase II: Business Process Modeling ✔️

-In this stage, workflows and interactions between system entities (users, vehicles, attendants, etc.) were mapped using process diagrams.
+In this stage, workflows and interactions between system entities (operators, equipments, repairs, etc.) were mapped using process diagrams.
 The aim was to understand how parking operations are performed and how to model them efficiently in a database system.

 # Phase III: Logical Design ✔️